frcaru/holbertonschool-shell/io_redirections_and_filters/README.md

-14-findhatword displays lines containinng "root" 15-countthatword displays nuber of lines with "bin" 16-whatsnext displays lines with "root" and 3lines after 17-hidethisword displays all lines except those with "bin"
+14-findhatword displays lines containinng "root" 15-countthatword displays nuber of lines with "bin" 16-whatsnext displays lines with "root" and 3lines after 17-hidethisword displays all lines except those with "bin" 18-letteronly displays all lines starting with a letter